AudioBible/KJV/README.md

     audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God

-    audiobible heal                                             # open a browser to a youtube playlist with 528Hz tones

     audiobible path daniel                                      # show the path on the hard drive to the book of "Daniel"

     audiobible quote                                            # to output a quote